-The adult moths of this species have forewings that are yellow with a central brown spot and several broken brown lines across them, and have narrow rusty margins with short white hairy fringes.
+The adult moths of this species have orange-yellow forewings each with purplish-brown markings, including a central spot. and several broken lines.
+The forewings have narrow rusty margins with short white hairy fringes.

 The hindwings are white with a partial narrow rusty margin.
 The wingspan is about 2 cms.